 Sandblasting nozzles for abrasive blast cleaning

-- Dry Blasting - using dry abrasives such as coal slag, garnet, aluminum oxide to clean and add profice to hard surfaces like steel.
+- Dry Blast cleaning - using dry abrasives such as coal slag, garnet, aluminum oxide to clean and add profice to hard surfaces like steel.

 - Shot Blasting - propelling blast cleaning media (e.g. steel shot) using centrifugal force created by a mechanical spinning device.